joejag/techblog/_posts/2018-02-07-how-i-learned-mobbing.md

 I gave it a go in 2009.
 Twelve eager people came along.

 It was a disaster.
 I didn't have the facilitation chops to coordinate that many developers behaving in this new way.
 The person at the keyboard would go off on a tangent, and the mob would lose interest.
 I chalked it up as a learning point.
 And never tried the style again.
-It could never be useful I figured.
+It could never be productive I figured.

 Fast forward six years and I'm working at ThoughtWorks.
 My good friend [Adrian](https://twitter.com/mowat27) who works in the same city tells me that they have begun using mob programming in their teams.
 I have flashbacks to 2009 and look incredulous: